A trusted seal of approval

-28 years of expertise
++ 30 years expertise

 A team of specialists

-Checks arrivals of spirits entries and the official accompanying documents, corrects any possible errors and turns down samples that do not comply with the rules
+Checks arrivals of spirits entries and the official accompanying documents, corrects any possible errors and turns down samples that do not comply with the rules.

 Optimal tasting conditions

 The organizers guarantee optimal tasting conditions for the judges.
-The judging panels are seated in a properly aired, well-lit and quiet hall where entry is prohibited to anybody not directly involved in the tasting sessions
+The judging panels are seated in a properly aired, well-lit and quiet hall where entry is prohibited to anybody not directly involved in the tasting sessions.

 Diversity of the judges